You Should Know What a Will and a Lasting Power of Attorney (LPA) are

-An LPA can be cancelled anytime as long as you still good health and a sound mind to do it.
+An LPA can be canceled anytime as long as you still good health and a sound mind to do it.
 You might want to do this if you have to because your circumstances can change anytime.
-For instance, if your mental capacity declines or you no longer need or want a specific person to decide for you.
+For instance, if your mental capacity declines, or you no longer need or want a specific person to decide for you.

 In order to have an LPA canceled, you should make a Deed of Revocation.
 Send the document to the Office of the Public Guardian but attach the original LPA.

 An LPA can be automatically canceled if, for instance, your Donee loses their mental capacity or dies.

 It is Important to Have a Will and an LPA